 - Mileage Expenses: You are entitled to be reimbursed at the rate of $.545 per mile after July 1, 2018 for all mileage you incur going to and from doctors' appointments, physical therapy visits, etc.

 2. Money for Permanent Disability: If your work injury or occupational disease causes a permanent disability, also known as a permanent impairment rating or functional impairment rating, then you are entitled to money for the resulting disability.
 The amount of the benefits is based upon the body part(s) involved, the nature and extent of your disability and the amount of your average weekly earnings prior to your work injury.
 Note: even if you do not an impairment rating, but have been given permanent restrictions due to your work injury, then you may be entitled to additional compensation.
-(This is a very detailed subject covered in much more detail in an entire chapter in our book and on our DVD).
+(This is a very detailed subject covered in much more detail in an entire chapter in our book).

 3. Right to Refuse Medical Care: You have the right to refuse any medical procedures or care that you do not want.
 For example, if the company doctor recommends surgery you do not have to proceed with surgery.
 However, please keep in mind that not proceeding with surgery may have an impact upon your case.

 4. Weekly Benefit Checks While You Recover And Cannot Work: While you are healing and unable to work, you will receive weekly benefit checks to replace your usual earnings.
 This applies to both when you are completely unable to work (known as TTD- temporary total disability benefits) and when you return to work, but are working less than 40 hours per week (known as TPD- temporary partial disability benefits).
 The amount of your weekly payment is called your "rate" which is discussed below.